In this session you will take on your second piece, The First and Only. Be sure to continue practicing your prior pieces and exercises.

 Begin by memorizing the names and shapes of the new chords: Amin, F, G. The suffix "min" stands for minor.
 Once the chord changes are fluid, practice with the Down 2X Strum: strum downwards on beats 1 and 3.
 Watch the video for a full demonstration.

 Once the piece feels confident, practice the melody and chords with the audio track.
-Rehearsing with the audio track simulates an ensemble setting and helps improve your accuracy and rhythm.
+Rehearsing with the audio track simulates an ensemble setting and helps improve your rhythmic accuracy.

 Need help on these pieces?
-Email for a Zoom appointment.
-We're here to help.
+Come talk to us.
+We're here to help!